Josephhu706/CryptoCauldron/README.md

 Homepage with crypto data table and search/filter functionality (case insensitive).
 Trending by Volume page, ranking the top 10 currently trending crypto currencies by volume.
 Individual coin pages with information specific to each coin and pricing information based on time and date.
-Custom 404 page with nagivation back to Home.
+Custom 404 page with nagivation back to Home. (not working on netlify)

 Users have the ability to do the following:
 Look up an search for coins